MarkCLewis/CSCI3345-F23-InClass/README.md

-# play-scalajs-slinky
+# Web Apps In-Class Code`

-This is my starter project for things that involve Play using Scala.js and the Slinky React binding.
-I'm using this as the starter for student code in Web Apps Spring 2021.
+This is the in-class code for CSCI3345-F23 using Play.
+I'll push code here if we write things during class time.